Geffrard: Rediscovery of the wreck

-In 2009 and 2011 archeological surveys were undertaken by the WA Museum, and what were almost certainly the remains of the Geffrard were discovered and documented.
+In 2009 and 2011 archeological surveys were undertaken by the Western Australian Museum, and what were almost certainly the remains of the Geffrard were discovered and documented.

-The first survey was conducted as part of the 2009 WA Museum Australian Leadership Awards Fellowship (ALAF) Placement, and led by Wendy van Duivenvoorde.
+The first survey was conducted as part of the 2009 Western Australian Museum Australian Leadership Awards Fellowship (ALAF) placement, and led by Wendy van Duivenvoorde.
 Three other vessels wrecked in the area and were of interest during this survey: Governor Endicott in 1840; Halcyon in 1845; and Ella Gladston in 1878 (refloated).